The absurdity and danger of Trump's deal to send asylum seekers to Guatemala

 The agreement is part of a patchwork of policies established last year that have effectively ended asylum at the southern US border.
 Immigrant advocacy groups are suing to try to stop the flights to Guatemala.

 To understand what the US-Guatemala agreement looks like in practice, I spoke with Charanya Krishnaswami, the advocacy director for the Americas at Amnesty International USA.
 Krishnaswami returned last week from Guatemala City, where she met with Central Americans who had been sent there.
+The interview has been edited for length and clarity.

 Mother Jones: Tell me about the president’s agreement that brought you to Guatemala.